Ochre Color Interior Design

 This post may contain affiliate links.
 We may earn a small commission from purchases made through them, at no additional cost to you.

 What color is ochre?
 This question comes up time and time again when discussing color in the paint world.
 It is not a color that is spoken of very often but is certainly a color that is commonly used, especially when discussing the interior and exterior of our homes.
-The ochre color is versatile and very often used in renaissance times.
+The ochre color is versatile and very often used in Renaissance times.
 Many famous painters used ochre colors in their paintings, in particular, yellow ochre color was used extensively in expensive masterpieces.
 This article will explore the ochre color palette in more detail and outline the ochre hex code.
 Once you have finished reading this informative article, you will be in a much better position to answer the question of what color is ochre.

 An Introduction to the Ochre Color